{alt_text_cv}

 • Vitamins & Supplements

 Taurine is a type of amino acid that is synthesized in our body.
 It is also obtained through our diet from high-protein foods.
 Taurine plays a role in various physiological and metabolic functions.
-Circulating levels of taurine decrease with aging and lower levels may correlate with higher dementia risk.
-However, small clinical trials testing taurine interventions have not shown benefits to cognitive function in humans.
+Although higher circulating levels of taurine has been associated with lower dementia risk, clinical trials testing taurine interventions have not shown benefits to cognitive function in humans.
 While taurine supplementation is generally thought to be safe, it does interact with some medications, alcohol, and caffeine.

 Evidence